xtrel/sfmlsnake/snake/READMEdev.md

 (albeit with bugs and unpolished).
 The n after alpha stands for the current alpha version.
 Think of the -alpha suffix as something analogous to 0.y.z versions in the semantic versioning system (https://semver.org/).
 Many changes are coming, and when the version is ready, the suffix is deleted and the version with just the tag is released.

+When exiting an alpha version, or when a more important version updates than another one, all the previous changes get added to update notes below the update notes for that version, like so:
+* [Update notes for version 1.3.2.0 updating from 1.3.1.5]
+* [All the update notes between version 1.3.1.0 and 1.3.2.0] This does not apply to patch notes in updatelogs.md.
+They only get patch notes for that version.

 Each README has its build version in the beginning, and build date in dd/mm/yyyy.